Delaware Post-Licensing COURSE

 Course highlights include:

-- Advice on how to prepare for and conduct an effective buyer presentation.
+- How to prepare for and conduct an effective buyer presentation.

-- A detailed explanation of the benefits of a buyer representation agreement, from the perspective of a buyer and broker.
+- Benefits of a buyer representation agreement, from the perspective of a buyer and broker

-- Step-by-step instructions on how to write a clear purchase agreement and estimated closing cost sheet.
+- How to write a clear purchase agreement and estimated closing cost sheet